 October 22, 2020

 When I set out to make this vegan French toast recipe, it was important to me to get both the flavor and the texture right.
 That means I needed a little bit of a savory egg-like flavor, a touch of cinnamon, a firm toasted exterior, and a soft, chewy center.
-The nutritional yeast in this recipe helps to create the savory flavor, while ground flax and aquafaba create the perfect texture.
+The nutritional yeast in this recipe helps to create the savory flavor, while a flax egg and aquafaba create the perfect texture.
 (Aquafaba is the liquid from a can of garbanzo beans.)

 Serve your French toast with fresh fruit, maple syrup, cashew cheese, vegan Nutella, or anything else your heart desires.
 It's the weekend, so rules don't apply.
 (Even if it's not the actual weekend, I believe "weekend" is just a state of mind, and you can't tell me otherwise!)